d-khan/assembly/procedures/Lecture.md

 stepi
 ```

-** Move the subprocedure below the _start: and verify if the code runs.
-Discuss the outcome with your classmates. **
+**Move the subprocedure below the _start: and verify if the code runs.
+Discuss the outcome with your classmates**

 ## Example code 2